D1ffic00lt/bunker-with-ai/README.md

 - `Gender`

 	Gender generation does not need more flexible settings, so simple generation is implemented through the random library.
 There are _3_ genders in the game except for men and women.
-The rarest of them, a **vampire**, cannot have children’s, but they are immortal. **Androids** can solve a lot of problems in the bunker, but they also can’t have a children.
-Humanoid, aliens are a mysterious race, who knows if they are friends or enemies...
+The rarest of them, a **vampire**, cannot have children’s, but they are immortal. **Androids** can solve a lot of problems in the bunker, but they also can’t have a children. **Humanoid-aliens** are a mysterious race, who knows if they are friends or enemies...
 - `Profession`
 	It is generated using AI.
 The most important attribute of your life.
 - `Health`